 Digimode hardware (sound cards)

-my PC audio, so I don’t accidentally transmit the
+still runs my PC audio, so I don’t

 Uses a “high definition” Cirrus Logic CS4398 DAC (Digital-to-Analog Converter) audio chip

 Has a claimed SNR of 114dB and low THD which I guess helps dig out the weak ones